kubesphere/helm-charts/src/main/gitlab/doc/installation/migration/index.md

 - Deployment using Omnibus GitLab package needs to be running.
 Run `gitlab-ctl status` and confirm no services report a `down` state.

+- It is good practice to verify the integrity of Git repositories prior to migration.
+See the [integrity check Rake task](https://docs.gitlab.com/ee/administration/raketasks/check.html) documentation for how to perform this task.

 - `/etc/gitlab/gitlab-secrets.json` file from package based installation.

 - A Helm charts based deployment running the same GitLab version as the